docker/docs/docker-hub/onboard-business.md

 At this point, your users can sign in to Docker Desktop on their computers using any Docker account, including accounts that are not a member of your Docker organization.

 Enforcing sign in is not required.
-You should enforce sign in when you want to enforce [Image Access Management](../docker-hub/image-access-management/) settings or you want to ensure that only your identified organization members sign in to Docker Desktop on your organization's computers.
+You should enforce sign in when you want to enforce [Image Access Management](../docker-hub/image-access-management.md), [Registry Access Management](../docker-hub/registry-access-management.md), or you want to ensure that only your identified organization members sign in to Docker Desktop on your organization's computers.

 To enforce sign in, first inform your users that they must sign in to Docker Desktop using only their Docker account that is a member of your organization, and then you need to create a `registry.json` file on each user's computer with the following contents, where `myorg` is replaced with your organization's name.